We are excited to announce that Ka Mahina Project will be offering its third seasonal series of Hina Circles to celebrate Lonoikamakahiki.

 Daniel Aipa was born and raised in Kailua, O’ahu.
 He has worked in the fitness and health industry for 20 years and incorporates Hawaiian culture into his training and coaching methods.
 He is the founder of The KŪ Project – a Native Hawaiian organization devoted to health and wellness using a holistic approach rooted in Hawaiian values.
 Aipa believes that when we learn to stand tall within ourselves, we can empower others to stand taller and be a good ancestors to leave a legacy that makes the world a stronger and healthier place.

-$40 a session, weekly
+$40 a session

 = $480 course fee